‘Sight-Size Portraiture in Oils’

 The fundamentals of pictorial composition and how to work these out directly on the canvas

-However, if you are traveling internationally and are looking to make packing easier, you can get most of your paints (with the exception of lead white), your mineral spirits and basic linseed oil at the local Cass Art Store, located just 5 minutes’ walk from the studio.
-Otherwise, to buy supplies in advance you will have to do so from an equivilent art supply store in your own country, as we cannot have supplies shipped to the Academy in advance.
+However, if you are traveling internationally and are looking to make packing easier, you can get most of your paints (with the exception of lead white), your mineral spirits and basic linseed oil at the Cass Art Store in Glasgow, which is a 40 minute train ride from the studio.
+Otherwise, to buy supplies in advance you will have to do so from an equivalent art supply store in your own country and pack your materials, as we cannot have supplies shipped to the Atelier in advance.
 Thank you.

 Lead white no.1 (Rublev).
 Titanium is an alternative, if necessary, but it performs very differently.